Finiteness of Totally Magnetic Hypersurfaces: Introduction

 where ${\rm D}/{\rm d}t$ denotes the covariant derivative operator along $\gamma$ induced by $\g$, and $\Y\colon TM\to TM$ is the \emph{Lorentz force operator} of $(\g,\sigma)$, defined via the condition

-It is straightforward to show that the magnetic flow $\varphi^t : TM \rightarrow TM$ given by $\varphi^t(\gamma(0), \dot{\gamma}(0)) = (\gamma(t), \dot{\gamma}(t))$ preserves each $s$-sphere bundle Unlike the geodesic flow, the dynamics of the magnetic flow can change drastically as one varies $s$.
-For example, if $(M,\g)$ is a hyperbolic surface and $\sigma$ is its area form, then for $s > 1$ the magnetic flow is continuously orbit-equivalent to the underlying geodesic flow, for $s = 1$ it is minimal, and for $s < 1$ every orbit is contractible (such example is well-known---see \cite{paternain2006magnetic}).
+It is a straightforward exercise to show that the magnetic flow $\varphi^t\colon TM\to TM$, defined by \mbox{$\varphi^t(\gamma(0), \dot{\gamma}(0)) = (\gamma(t), \dot{\gamma}(t))$}, preserves each $s$-sphere bundle Unlike the geodesic flow, the dynamics of the magnetic flow can change drastically as one varies~$s$.
+For example, if $(M,\g)$ is a hyperbolic surface and $\sigma$ is its area form, then for $s > 1$ the magnetic flow is continuously orbit-equivalent to the underlying geodesic flow, for $s = 1$ it is minimal, and for $s < 1$ every orbit is contractible (such example is well known, see \cite{paternain2006magnetic}).
 As a consequence, specifying the parameter $s$, we refer to the restriction of the magnetic flow to $\Sigma_s$ as the \emph{$s$-magnetic flow}.

-Let $UM=\Sigma_1$ be the unit-tangent bundle of $(M,\g)$ and, for $(x,v)\in UM$, let ${P_v : T_xM \rightarrow \mathbb{R} v}$ and $P_{v^\perp} : T_xM \rightarrow v^\perp$ be the corresponding tangential and orthogonal projections.
+Let $UM=\Sigma_1$ be the unit-tangent bundle of $(M,\g)$ and, for $(x,v)\in UM$, let ${P_v\colon T_xM \rightarrow \mathbb{R} v}$ and $P_{v^\perp}\colon T_xM \rightarrow v^\perp$ be the corresponding tangential and orthogonal projections.
 We also consider the vector bundle $E \rightarrow UM$ of orthogonal hyperplanes, whose fiber over an element $(x,v) \in UM$ is given by $E_{(x,v)} = v^\perp$.
 For $s > 0$, we consider the endomorphisms $A^{(g, \sigma)}$ and $R^{(g, \sigma, s)}$ of $E$ given by

 where $\nabla$ is the Levi-Civita connection of $\g$ and $R$ its curvature tensor.
-The \emph{$s$-magnetic curvature operator} is then and, if $\text{St}_2(M,\g)$ denotes the Stiefel bundle of ordered orthonormal $2$-frames tangent to $M$, the \emph{$s$-magnetic sectional curvature} $\text{Sec}^{(g,\sigma,s)} : \text{St}_2(M,\g) \rightarrow \mathbb{R}$ is $\text{Sec}^{(\g,\sigma,s)}_x(v,w) =\g_x(M^{(g,\sigma,s)}_{(x,v)}(w) , w)$.
+The \emph{$s$-magnetic curvature operator} is then and, if $\text{St}_2(M,\g)$ denotes the Stiefel bundle of ordered orthonormal $2$-frames tangent to $M$, the \emph{$s$-magnetic sectional curvature} \smash{$\text{Sec}^{(g,\sigma,s)} \colon \text{St}_2(M,\g) \rightarrow \mathbb{R}$} is \smash{$\text{Sec}^{(\g,\sigma,s)}_x(v,w) =\g_x\bigl(M^{(g,\sigma,s)}_{(x,v)}(w) , w\bigr)$}.
 See also \cite[Section 1.2]{assenza-imrn}.